 When a Dissertation May Be Nominated

-- The prize name’s date (above – 2020 Julius Herford Dissertation Prize) indicates the year in which the relevant doctoral degree was conferred.
+A. The prize name’s date indicates the year in which the relevant doctoral degree was conferred.

-- PDF page with (1) information on the faculty member making the submission (full name, title, mailing address, email address, and summer telephone number) and (2) the dissertation author (full name, mailing address, email address, and telephone number).
+B. PDF page with (1) contact information for the faculty member making the submission (full name, title, mailing address, email address, and summer telephone number) and (2) contact information for the dissertation author (full name, mailing address, email address, and telephone number).

 2018 – Dr. Amanda Kate Weber, for “Choral Singing and Communal Mindset: A Program Evaluation of the Voices of Hope Women’s Prison Choir.”
 (University of Minnesota)